Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 However, it is important to recognize that overlapped frames are not statistically independent—they share common samples.
 The effective degrees of freedom for averaged spectra with overlap are lower than would be obtained from the same number of non-overlapped frames.
 Despite this limitation, the increased update rate and improved temporal resolution typically outweigh the modest reduction in statistical independence.

-When to Use Overlap Processing in PANTHER
+When to Use Overlap Processing in Vibration Testing

 Overlap processing provides the greatest benefit in testing scenarios where FFT frame duration is long relative to desired control loop response time.
-This situation commonly arises in low-frequency vibration testing with high spectral resolution requirements.
+This situation commonly arises in low-frequency vibration testing with high frequency resolution requirements.

 Consider a test with the following parameters:

-- Frequency range: 5 to 100 Hz, typical sample rate = 256 hz
+- Frequency range: 5 to 100 Hz, typical sample rate = 256 Hz

 - Desired frequency resolution (Δf): 0.25 Hz, typical 1024 point time frame (N)